jazzlyj/kubernetes-the-hard-way/docs/03-compute-resources.md

 > Setting up network policies is out of scope for this tutorial.

-Assumptions - All this setup lives behind some
+Critical Assumptions - All this setup lives behind some firewall or router that is NAT-ing a Private to Private or Public to Private Network

 * There are 4 networks that need to be setup.
+The network #'s can be any as long as there are 4.
   * 10.10.1.0/24  - "External"/Public Net  (yes its a private address but for this tutorial it will serve as our PUBLIC network)
   * 10.240.0.0/24  - "Internal"/Prvate Net  (the primary network that all the metal and vms will be built on)
   * 10.32.0.0/24 - Kubernetes Service network